-When you are forced to vacate your home because of damage caused by a fire, hurricane or flood, the financial pressure can mount quickly while you are waiting for your homeowner insurance carrier to process your claim.
 If it feels like your insurance company is using every excuse in the book to delay settling your claim, your instincts might be accurate.
 While some policyholders presume that insurance companies are motivated to close claims rather than continue investigating and processing claims indefinitely, there is enormous profitability in delay.
-Miami residential damage claims attorney J.P.
-Gonzalez-Sirgo has provided an overview of the reasons insurance companies profit by delaying the settlement of claims.
+Below is an overview of the reasons insurance companies profit by delaying the settlement of claims.

-Frustration of Legitimate Claims: When policyholders do not have legal representation, insurance companies recognize that eventually policyholders may get so frustrated that they simply give up.
-While an insured should never abandon a legitimate claim, a substantial portion of insurance industry profits are based on unrepresented policyholders waving the white flag, so valid claims are never paid.
+- Frustration of Legitimate Claims: Insurance companies recognize that eventually policyholders may get so frustrated with claims process delays that they simply give up.
+While an insured should never abandon a legitimate claim, a substantial portion of insurance industry profits are based on policyholders waving the white flag, so valid claims are never paid.

-Interest and Investment Income: If insurance companies can drag out the process of paying claims, the funds that are being held can continue to earn income from interest and investment returns.
-Because of the size of the sums, the return is enormous from maintaining these investments for additional months or years.
+- Interest and Investment Income: If insurance companies can drag out the process of paying claims, the funds that are being withheld from paying claims timely can continue to earn income from interest and investment returns.